vsc-eco/docs/docs/02_Using VSC.md

 **Interacting with VSC (ALTERA):**

-Altera is VSC's first dApp, acting as a comprehensive platform akin to a digital banking app, allowing users to manage their assets, perform cross-chain swaps, and interact with VSC’s ecosystem.
-With Altera, users can easily handle various blockchains, perform transactions, and track assets across supported networks.
-It streamlines decentralized finance (DeFi) activities by providing a simple, user-friendly interface, facilitating interactions without requiring users to manage the technical complexities of individual blockchains.
+Altera is VSC's first dApp, a platform for managing assets and cross-chain swaps within VSC.
+It enables users to handle asset management, execute cross-chain swaps, and interact with the VSC ecosystem.
+Altera supports transactions and asset tracking across multiple blockchains, providing a unified interface that simplifies decentralized finance (DeFi) activities without requiring users to manage the technical details of each individual blockchain.